 I earned my PhD in Psychology at Massey University in Wellington, New Zealand under the New Zealand Scholarships (formerly New Zealand ASEAN Scholarship) programme.
 I finished my MA in Psychology at the University of the Philippines Diliman, with Clinical Psychology as my area of concentration, and my BA (Psychology) at the University of the Philippines Visayas, Miagao, Iloilo.

 I am an editorial fellow and currently a member of the editorial board of the Journal of Traumatic Stress.
 I am also an Integrated Research on Disaster Risk (IRDR) Young Scientist and an alumnus of the Hyogo Institute for Traumatic Stress in Kobe, Japan for a course on Mental Health Services after Disasters in Asia; and of the Psychological Intervention after Disasters Workshop by the International Union of Psychological Science (IUPsyS) in Mianyang, China.
-I am a member of the International Association of Applied Psychology (IAAP), International Society for Traumatic Stress Studies, and the Asian Association of Social Psychology (AASP).
+I am a member of the International Association of Applied Psychology (IAAP), International Society for Traumatic Stress Studies, American Psychological Association (APA), and the Asian Association of Social Psychology (AASP).